qormiman/xirja-backend/PROGRESS.md

 recap, including one I might give you in a new session.
 Update the "Last verified" line and the relevant section whenever real progress happens.

-**Last verified against the actual code/deployment: 25 Sept 2026 (updated fourteen times across 24–25 Sept — real shopping-list feature, then Browse + basic navigation, a reliability fix for Render free-tier cold starts, a real Compare screen, a fix for the database connection pool going stale, a real Store lists screen, a real Item detail screen with genuine price history, a real Shopping mode, a first (incomplete) attempt at its blank progress bar, then the real fix: `store.color` was seeded as `oklch(...)`, which real React Native doesn't render — see below, then a React Navigation migration whose first version had a real "stuck, no way back to the tabs" bug, then a root-stack restructure that fixed that, then a second real bug the restructure exposed — a half-cut-off tab bar, caused by a missing `SafeAreaProvider`, then discovering the Snack project itself runs Expo SDK 54, not the SDK 51 `package.json` had been pinned to this whole time — all of that CONFIRMED fixed by the user on Snack — persisting Shopping mode's checked-off state, the second of three agreed steps toward a permanent personal-use Android install, ALSO confirmed working by the user on Snack — and most recently the config + step-by-step instructions for the third and final step, an EAS build to a sideloadable `.apk` — see below; NOT yet run by the user as of this writing).**
+**Last verified against the actual code/deployment: 25 Sept 2026.
+THE PERSONAL-USE DEPLOYMENT GOAL IS DONE**: Xirja is now a real, permanent app installed on the owner's own Android phone via a genuine EAS build, confirmed opened and running there.
+That's the finish line for the plan agreed earlier in this file (real navigation → persisted Shopping mode → EAS build), all three steps done and confirmed.
+Full history of how it got there (real shopping-list feature, Browse + basic navigation, a Render cold-start reliability fix, a real Compare screen, a stale-connection-pool fix, Store lists, Item detail with real price history, Shopping mode, the `oklch()` color bug, the React Navigation migration and its two follow-up bugs (a "stuck, no way back to tabs" bug fixed by a root-stack restructure, then a half-cut-off tab bar fixed by adding `SafeAreaProvider`), an Expo SDK 51→54 package.json correction, Shopping mode's persistence, and finally the EAS build itself — including a locked-down work laptop forcing a pivot to GitHub Codespaces, a broken browser-based `eas login` forcing a pivot to an `EXPO_TOKEN` instead, and a missing `babel-preset-expo` dependency that failed the first real build attempt) is preserved below, in the order it actually happened — worth reading if a similar step (a real build, a new dev environment, an unfamiliar CLI tool) comes up again, since several of these were genuinely non-obvious the first time.

-**On the personal-use deployment plan, updated**: (1) real navigation — done and confirmed working on Snack, including the two follow-up bugs above.
-(2) persisting Shopping mode's checked-off state — done and confirmed working on Snack.
-(3) EAS build → sideloadable `.apk` — config files and a full walkthrough delivered this update (see below); the user hasn't run through it yet, so this is NOT yet a working install as of this writing — the plan's "personal use" goal isn't done until this step is actually completed and the app is installed and opened at least once outside Snack/a dev server.
+**On the personal-use deployment plan — COMPLETE**: (1) real navigation — done and confirmed working.
+(2) persisting Shopping mode's checked-off state — done and confirmed working.
+(3) EAS build → sideloadable `.apk` —
+DONE: built successfully via GitHub Codespaces + `EXPO_TOKEN` auth, downloaded and installed on the owner's own Android phone via the `.apk` link, confirmed opened and running there without issues (25 Sept).
+The app no longer depends on Snack, a dev server, or a cable to open day to day.

+**One real loose end from getting here — needs closing before the next Codespace/build session**: the `babel-preset-expo` fix (see below) was applied by hand directly inside the Codespace's `package.json`, NOT yet pushed back to the actual `xirja-app` GitHub repo.
+Until that upload happens, a fresh clone or a fresh Codespace would hit the exact same build failure again.
+The corrected `package.json` needs to go to GitHub before this is considered fully settled, not just "worked once."

 **On the EAS build step (new, this update; revised once already — see below)**: two new files — `app.json` (added `android.package: